BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 *The Pale Orc rides into battle upon his great White Warg, a huge and vicious beast that towers over Orc and Warg alike.
 Atop this beast, Azog leads his followers in the hunt for Thorin's Company.
 Alongside the Pale Orc rides his spawn, Bolg.
-Every bit as cruel and unrelenting as his father, it is Bolg who continues the chase for the Dwarves when Azog is summoned by the dark power that dwells in Dol Guldur â€” the true master of evil.*
+Every bit as cruel and unrelenting as his father, it is Bolg who continues the chase for the Dwarves when Azog is summoned by the dark power that dwells in Dol Guldur — the true master of evil.*

 *Azog's Hunters are made up of many packs of vile Hunter Orcs, cunning and silent killers that have become accustomed to tracking their targets*